wdi-sf-fall/notes/week_01_fundamentals/day_3_intro_to_javascript/dusk_control_flow_and_functions/control_flow.md

 for (var i = 0; i < foods.length; i++) {
     console.log("i like " + foods[i]);
 }

+// Will print out:
+// >i like pizza
+// >i like tacos
+// >i like ice cream
 ```

 ### For...in ###